 It’s All About the Money – Budgets for Prime Day

 If you haven’t seen the pattern yet, a major theme of Prime Day is MORE.
 More customers, more deals, and more money being spent on ads and products.
 Keep this in mind when planning your Prime Day advertising budget.

-On Prime Day in 2019, there’s was an average budget increase of a 78%.
+On Prime Day in 2019, there’s was an average budget increase of 78%.
 You should at least double your budget, before both Prime Days.

 As we discussed earlier, CTR goes way down on Prime Day.
 People are looking for deals, and they are buying items they weren’t necessarily looking to buy.